openmrs/openmrs-esm-core/README.md

 otherwise.

 Note that this command will not create a new tag, nor publish the packages.
-After running it, make a PR or merge to `master` with the resulting changeset.
+After running it, make a PR or merge to `main` with the resulting changeset.

 Once the version bump is merged, go to GitHub and [draft a new release](https://github.com/openmrs/openmrs-esm-core/releases/new).